Berkeley had 52 confirmed gunfire calls in 2021. Berkeleyside created the 2021 Berkeley gunfire map to track what happened.

 Click the rectangle in the upper left corner of the gunfire map to see a list of incidents; click any marker for basic info on each one.

 In September, a man at Aquatic Park was shot in the leg; a 16-year-old girl was shot in the leg inside a home on Channing Way; and a woman was shot outside a home on Acton Street during a domestic dispute.
 Also in September, a man with a gunshot wound walked into Oakland’s Highland Hospital and claimed he had shot himself in Berkeley; details were sketchy and BPD was unable to locate any crime scene.

-Read more about gunfire in Berkeley.
+Read more about gunfire in Berkeley in the Berkeleyside archives.

 Berkeleyside will update this map each time confirmed gunfire is reported.
 Hear gunfire in Berkeley?
 We want to know about it.
 (We will keep you anonymous.)